MarcusSvensson-Github/StarWarsDatalake/README.md

 -Pull the postgres image with command:  > docker pull postgres:latest

-# Create new container
+# Create new postgres container

--start a new postgres instance docker run --name StarWarsDriven -e POSTGRES_PASSWORD=maytheforcebewithyou -d postgres
+-start a new postgres instance docker run -p 5432:5432 --name StarWarsDriven -e POSTGRES_PASSWORD=maytheforcebewithyou -d postgres

+- The -p <>:<> commands map your containers port to your local maschines port

 -password = "maytheforcebewithyou"